 6. If you have a complaint

-Should the client have a complaint about any of their tour arrangements, the client must tell both the relevant supplier and the Company's representative at the time.
-It is only if the Company and the relevant supplier know about problems that there will be the opportunity to put things right.
-Failure to complain on the spot may result in the client's ability to claim compensation, if applicable, from the Company being extinguished or at least reduced.
-If the client's complaint cannot be resolved on tour they should notify the Company in writing within 28 days of their return from tour.
-If the client has a dispute with the Company which we are unable to resolve, the client may call upon the low cost AITO Independent Dispute Settlement Service (details on request).
+If you have a complaint about any of your trip arrangements, you must tell both the relevant supplier and our representative at the time.
+It is only if we and the supplier know about problems that there will be the opportunity to put things right.
+If you don’t complain on the spot this may affect your ability to claim compensation.
+If your complaint cannot be resolved on trip you should notify us in writing within 28 days of the end of your trip.
+If we are unable to mutually resolve your complaint you may call upon the low cost AITO Independent Dispute Settlement Service (details on request).
 Claims which exceed £2,500 per person or £10,000 per booking or claims which apply principally or exclusively in respect of (or as a consequence of) illness or physical injury are not admissible for settlement under the service.
-If, despite our best efforts and having followed the above procedure for reporting and resolving your complaint, you feel that it has not been satisfactorily settled, we recommend that it is referred for arbitration under the ABTOT Travel Industry Arbitration Service.
+Alternately you can refer your complaint for arbitration under the ABTOT Travel Industry Arbitration Service.
 An Independent Arbitrator will review the documents relating to any complaint and deliver a binding decision to bring the matter to a close.
 Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd at 9 Savill Road, Lindfield, Haywards Heath, West Sussex, RH16 2NY or from ABTOT, Tower 42, Old Broad Street, London EC2N 1 HG.
-This scheme cannot however decide in cases where the sums claimed exceed £1,500 per person or £7,500 per booking form, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.
-Please also see clause 1 Your Tour Contract.
+This scheme cannot however decide in cases where the sums claimed exceed £1,500 per person or £7,500 per booking, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.
+Please note that Dispute Settlement Services Ltd are not listed on the Government's Alternative Dispute Resolution (ADR) scheme ADR list but still able to provide Arbitration.
+Please also see clause 1: Your Trip Contract.

 7. Passports, visas and vaccinations